Peer Review Process

 Editors will assign at least two independent and objective reviewers to each paper.

-Reviewers evaluate submissions based on: originality, methodological rigour, clarity and coherence
+The Reviewers are required to evaluate submissions based on originality, methodological rigour, clarity and coherence against the following criteria:

 -